Seaport Research Partners lifts Public Service Enterprise Group Incorporated [PEG] price estimate. Who else is bullish?

 PEG Stock Performance Analysis:

-Public Service Enterprise Group Incorporated [PEG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.80.
-With this latest performance, PEG shares gained by 0.92% in over the last four-week period, additionally plugging by 4.03% over the last 6 months – not to mention a rise of 3.01% in the past year of trading.
+Public Service Enterprise Group Incorporated [PEG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.59.
+With this latest performance, PEG shares gained by 0.94% in over the last four-week period, additionally plugging by 3.44% over the last 6 months – not to mention a drop of -3.76% in the past year of trading.

 Insight into Public Service Enterprise Group Incorporated Fundamentals: